 Director of Client Strategy

-Over the last 26 years, Ms. Kirby has focused her outcomes on creating positive engagements throughout her professional career.
-With a B.A. in Business Administration and a minor in Marketing, she has spent the last 20 plus years fine-tuning her project and client management skills with federal and local governments, corporations and nonprofits.
+Over the last 26 years, Nita Kirby has focused her outcomes on creating positive engagements throughout her professional career.
+With a B.A. in business administration and a minor in marketing, she has spent the last 20-plus years fine-tuning her project and client management skills with federal and local governments, corporations and nonprofits.

-Ms. Kirby has overseen training and planning for the 1996 Atlanta Summer Games for Public Safety Professionals, developed and implemented TQM (Total Quality Management) processes, been recognized for outstanding achievement and raised two wonderful children.
-Currently, Ms. Kirby serves as Director of Client Strategy and oversees JK Group’s strategic service management of corporate and corporate foundation clients.
-Nita also assists in the facilitation of successful launches and change protocol of philanthropic programs for many of JK Group’s key customers and is actively involved in process improvements for how the company manages its client’s programs and relationships.
+Nita has overseen training and planning for the 1996 Atlanta Summer Games for Public Safety Professionals, developed and implemented Total Quality Management processes, been recognized for outstanding achievement and raised two wonderful children.
+Currently, she serves as director of client strategy and oversees CyberGrants' strategic service management of corporate and corporate foundation clients.
+Nita also assists in the facilitation of successful launches and change protocol of philanthropic programs for many of CyberGrants' key customers and is actively involved in process improvements for how the company manages its clients' programs and relationships.